Memeterr/Szakdoga-Info-Bsc-2021/README.md

 MongoDB Compass connection string: mongodb://localhost:27017/mqttadmin

+## INFO

+* devices stored in ongoDB like this: asd-1 , where 'asd' is the name and the '1' is the dashboard id

 ## TODO

 * establish connection with mqtt
 	- if not possible with local broker, use a free cloud broker
 	- if nothing works, write a function that simulates data flow

-* when adding new device, the type should be selectable (maybe a button for each one?) scrollable
+* add new device models
-	- these are predefined, so the user can't set their own type
+	- when adding new device, the types are predefined, so the user can't set their own type

-* devices need an id for a dashboard in mongoDB
+	- check generated topics in modal

 * at create device modal generate default topics, just like at the iotgateway
 	- maybe it's enough if only the object's coordinates and name are stored in pgsql, other attributes already stored in mongodb